alyssandrichik/predicting-happiness/README.md

 accurately predict the happiness score based off of what makes people happy in different countries/regions.

-Through creating multiple algorithmic and modelling machines with supervised and unsupervised learning and regression and classification methods, we were able to investigate the effects of various geographic and demographic factors on country Happiness.
+Through creating multiple algorithmic and modeling machines with supervised and unsupervised learning and regression and classification methods, we were able to investigate the effects of various geographic and demographic factors on country Happiness.
 While we could not build a